marcusoftnet/marcusoftnet.github.io/_posts/2013-04-18-WhatDoYouOptimizeFor.md

 - Change will always come.
 I know that from the outset.
 "I will change something in that spec during the 25 years the system will live".
     How do I try to handle that?
-- Do I precieve change as a risk or an enabler?
+- Do I preceive change as a risk or an enabler?
 Being able to change fast is a business advantage and a way to manage risk.
 How do I make my code being easy to change?
 - What kind of documentation do I need in a system that I'm going to